Itangalo/AI-Education/the Book/34 Miscellaneous.md

 **When reading the conversations, consider:**
 * What educational points are there with humor like this?
-* Feel free to try creating other unexpected pieces of art based on something you will be teaching in the next few days.
+* Feel free to experiment with having ChatGPT generate other unique forms of artistic expression based on your upcoming lessons.

 > **Can you write a song about the 2008 financial crisis, in Eminem style?**
 >